Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Settling, defending, or maintaining a lawsuit in Vermont courts

-- Carrying on activities solely related to internal affairs, like manager or shareholder meetings
+- Carrying on activities solely related to internal affairs, like LLC member and/or manager meetings

 - Keeping accounts with financial institutions